ahaurw01/haurwitz.com/blog_posts/2013-12-8_were-building-too-much.md

 ### Impossible to see the future is

 As soon as a new project is underway, minds race.
-"What's going to happen when we start getting all those millions of widget orders in every day instead of just a handful?"
+"What's going to happen when we start getting all those millions of widget orders every day instead of just a handful?"
 "What am I going to do when there are more search results than can be comfortably viewed within one page?"
 "But what if somebody wants to access my website on a Palm VII using a dial-up connection from the International Space Station?"
 This is good.
 For known future needs, it is nice to have certain concerns in mind when architecting a new product.

 > Why waste time solving problems now that you may never have in the future?